Compare other products

 Here’s what you need to consider when comparing your loan options:

-- How much does the loan cost?
-How much you have to pay back will depend on how much you’ve borrowed, and the interest and fees charges.
-So when comparing loans, look at both the interest rate and the comparison rate.
-The comparison rate is presented as a percentage and it will give you an indication of the true cost of the loan.
+- Check rates and fees.
+The interest rate is what you'll be charged for borrowing money.
+You should compare both the interest rate and the comparison rate to find a lower rate.
 Comparison rates are inclusive of interest and associated loan fees.
 Checking the fees is important as some loans come with low interest rates, but high fees.
 This drives up the cost of the loan and may offset the savings you make with low interest rates.

-- Does the loan amount cover my IVF costs?
-Check the minimum and maximum borrowing amounts.
+- Check borrowing amounts.
+Each loan will have its own minimum and maximum borrowing amounts.
 This should help you understand whether or not the loan will give you sufficient financial coverage.
-You can also speak to lenders to get a better idea of whether the loan amount is suitable for your needs.

-- Do I want the funds in a lump sum or on an ongoing basis?
-If you want funding on a revolving basis and not in one go, then a loan which allows this may be the best option.
+- Find a loan that's right for your needs.
+If you want funding on a revolving basis and not in one go, then search for a loan that allows that.

-- Am I eligible for the loan?
+- Consider eligibility.
 Check what the lender’s requirements for the borrower are.
 You should only apply for a loan if you tick all the boxes and meet the lender’s minimum requirements.
 If you don’t meet their criteria, your application is likely to get rejected.

-- Are there additional features I would like to have?
+- Take note of additional features.
 For instance, can you repay the loan early or make additional repayments?

 - Getting into debt you cannot afford.
 Check the cost of the loan and make sure you can afford it.
 You should be able to comfortably include your repayments in your budget.
 You should also avoid borrowing more than you need.